David Bowie: The Genesis of Tin Machine

 1988-09-24

-π Los Angeles, πΊπΈ USA
+π Los Angeles, USA πΊπΈ

 ποΈ Private Photography Session

-πΈ Event: Photography: Early Band Portraits
+πΈ Event: Visual: Early Band Portraits and Group Dynamics

 ποΈ Private Photography Session

-πΈ Event: Photography: Early Band Portraits
+πΈ Event: Visual: Early Band Portraits and Group Dynamics

 π